zenkare/rust-crawler-example/README.md

 # Rust Crawler Example

-An example using rust hyper directly to start crawling the internet from a seed file which contains domains.
+An example using rust hyper directly to start crawling websites from a seed file which contains domains.
 This was mainly an exercise for myself to learn how to limit the maximum concurrent number of futures of the same type.
-This is very useful for web crawling.
+This is very useful for not exceeding the os file limit.
 The crawler struct is an async stream of completed http messages.
 The crawler will run indefinitely and has no rate limiting as this is expected to be as minimal as possible.

 ```
 Usage: rust-crawler-example [OPTIONS] --seed-file <SEED_FILE>